amansd78/Simulation-Model-for-Economics/README.md

 affecting both income and costs.
 Businesses may also react to changing conditions by hiring or firing employees, further influencing their performance.
 This model, therefore, represents an attempt to build a comprehensive and dynamic simulation of business performance.
-It incorporates a wide range of factors and their interactions, includes mechanisms for simulating the evolution of economic conditions and business adaptation, and allows for the comparison of performance across different sectors and business sizes.
-By doing so, it aims to provide a more nuanced understanding of the factors driving business performance and yield more accurate predictions.
+It incorporates a wide range of factors and their interactions, includes mechanisms for simulating the evolution of economic conditions and business adaptation, and allows for the comparison of performance across different sectors and business sizes.
+By doing so, it aims to provide a more nuanced understanding of the factors driving business performance and yield more accurate predictions.
 This could support better decision-making by businesses and other stakeholders, contributing to improved business outcomes and economic prosperity.
 The parameters for the simulation such as the number of businesses, their sectors, their sizes, the duration of the simulation, and the initial economic conditions, are all set at the start of the simulation.